Every year, ERIM hosts the ERIM Awards ceremony to honour institute members who stand out through excellent performance.

-There are seven categories of ERIM Awards:
+There are several categories of ERIM Awards:

 - Award for Outstanding Performance by a Young Researcher

 - Dissertation Award

 - Book Award

 - Societal Impact Award